2010s in music: Electronic

 Dubstep and drumstep started to become popular by 2010.
 This was particularly true in Britain, where it evolved from UK Garage, a genre that became widespread during the early 2000s.
 DJ Snake is known for having introduced trap into the mainstream in Europe during 2013.
 Eurodance-which has been consistently popular in Europe since the early 1990s-had become popular outside Europe, in a more modern style than the first wave into North America in the 1980s and early 1990s.
 The emergence and commercial success of Dutch house and the associated 'big room' house style had also brought electronic musicians from the continent to the global forefront.
 In the mid-2010s, further development of house subgenres had been seen in the creations of future house and tropical house, with European players being influential figures within both.
-Prominent European disk jockeys during this decade were Avicii, Martin Garrix, Nicky Romero, Tiesto, Dimitri Vegas & Like Mike, Afrojack, Kygo, Calvin Harris, and David Guetta.
+Prominent European disk jockeys during this decade were Avicii, Martin Garrix, Nicky Romero, Tiësto, Dimitri Vegas & Like Mike, Afrojack, Kygo, Mark Ronson, Calvin Harris, David Guetta and Zedd.

 2014 saw the beginning of a grime revival in the UK, initiated by the success of Meridian Dan's "German Whip" featuring Big H and Jme.
 The song reached number 13 in the UK Singles Charts.
 Two months after that, Skepta reached number 21 in the UK Singles Chart with his single "That's Not Me" featuring his brother Jme.
 Two months later, Lethal Bizzle released the single "Rari WorkOut" featuring Jme and Tempa T, which also charted, peaking at number 11 in the UK Singles Charts.
 A wave of new successful young grime MC's also began to emerge, such as Stormzy, AJ Tracey, Novelist, Jammz, and Lady Leshurr.

 Oceania

 Pop

 Mainstream music by Australian artists had tended to be influenced by radio broadcasting more than any other country.
 Australian radio station Triple J had played a large role in promoting new Australian music, especially through the Triple J Hottest 100, a worldwide public poll on each individual's favourite music from each given year.
 During 2010, Australian pop instrumentalists to feature substantially in the countdown were Birds of Tokyo, Pendulum, Washington, and Triple J Unearthed group Gypsy & The Cat.
-Australian acts that were placed high on the countdown were Angus & Julia Stone, Little Red, Art vs. Science, Sia, and The Jezabels.
+Australian acts that were placed high on the countdown were Angus & Julia Stone, Little Red, Troye Sivan, Art vs. Science, Sia, and The Jezabels.
 The correlation between the Triple J Hottest 100, the ARIA singles chart, and iTunes singles chart had been distinctly evident.
-The number one song of 2010, "Big Jet Plane," reached number 6 on the iTunes singles chart and number 32 on the ARIA singles chart, the week following the announcement of the Hottest 100 on 26 January.
+The number one song of 2010, "Big Jet Plane", reached number 6 on the iTunes singles chart and number 32 on the ARIA singles chart, the week following the announcement of the Hottest 100 on 26 January.
 In 2014, Iggy Azalea started to make hits on music charts worldwide, sparking a trend for female rappers.
 Sia had become one of the most famous Australian artists, since the release of "Titanium", to later become successful with her solo work, with the viral "Chandelier" music video.